Data Technician (Level 3) and NHS Leadership Academy Edward Jenner Award

 • Employed 30 hours or more per week for the duration of the apprenticeship.
 The apprenticeship duration may be extended to support staff who work less than this (will be looked at on individual basis)

 • Preferably, evidence of English and Maths at GCSE C/4 or above /Functional Skills Level 2 / Equivalent.
-(If the candidate does not have evidence of Maths and English at the relevant level, there are two options; 1. via NHSE funded online revision and exams.
+If the candidate does not have evidence of Maths and English at the relevant level, there are two options; 1. via NHSE funded online revision and exams.
 Contact Training Hub Apprenticeship Team for more details.
+OR, 2.
+Education Provider will support the learner through the relevant learning and exams, alongside their apprenticeship.
+An initial diagnostic assessment will be completed by the Education Provider at application stage to determine suitability for this option.

 Full requirements and details are found on the course webpage/information.